stephenwuebker/stephenwuebker-com/content/posts/renaming-excel-sheets-in-ssis.md

 socialshare: true
 ---

-One problem I face on a regular basis is when I receive Excel files containing data for me to import, but the sheet is named something different every time.
-This creates an obvious bottleneck in ETL processes and makes any kind of automation a nightmare.
-What's the solution?
-I know, I know, don't use Excel.
-Right.
-Tell that to your clients.
+Do you ever get Excel files where the sheet name changes on you every single time?
+It's like a never-ending puzzle in my ETL workflows, and trying to automate it?
+Nightmare.
+I know, I know, you'll probably say ditch Excel, but good luck telling that to the clients.

-There has to be a way to deal with this in SSIS somehow, right?
+But guess what?
+SSIS has a slick trick up its sleeve to deal with this mess – scripting to the rescue!

-There is!
-SSIS provides the ability to handle this problem quite easily via scripting.

 As you can see, I have an Excel file with the sheets named with a date.
-So the next time I receive this file, the sheet will have a different name.
+The next time I receive this file, the sheet will have a different name.

 ![](/images/ExcelSheetBeforeRename.png)

-Before I import this data, I need to rename that sheet, because the Excel Source in SSIS only lets me specify sheets by name, and that name is different each time this file comes in.
-If I don't rename the sheet, I would need to update sheet name in my Excel Source.
+This sucks because the Excel Source in SSIS only lets me specify sheets by name, and that name is different each time this file comes in.
+If I don't rename the sheet, I would need to update my Excel Source.
 Every.
 Single.
 Time.

 To solve this, in my SSIS package, I'll add a script task.